fondac/lunchpail/proteins/chinese-poached-chicken.md

 - 4 pound whole chicken (smaller is better)
 - 2 scallions
 - 5 slices ginger
-- large bowl of ice water
+- large bowl of ice water // edit: just use large bowl of water with chilling stick

 Sauce
 - 3 scallions, finely minced, white and light green parts only